backeliten/volvoextradisp/README.md

 Added arduino code for Teensy with CAN shield:

 Just some example code, not nearly finished yet!
 Havent even tried it in the car yet.

+2016-06-15	-	 Update

+Now working code for temp reading.
+Code still rough but working.
+Next step is to find Key ON signal, to be able to shut display down when car is not running.